Chapter 2:

 And one by one… they enter the star.

-“They are… part of the sky itself.”
+“They are… part of heaven itself.”

-Butler 1 (in a low voice) –
+Butler 1 (soft voice)

-“They only came… for him.”
+“They came… only for him.”

-ESCENA – The rest
+SCENE – The rest

-Kagayaku, still floating, slowly descends.
+Kagayaku, still floating, descends slowly.

-His body gently settles on the grass.
+His body settles gently on the grass.

 His light fades little by little.